vml19/Azure-docker-container-kotlin-springboot-restapi/README.md

 # Kotlin-Docker-Azure-Container

-Demon on setting up Kotlin Restful api using springboot and Gradle and test it on Docker Desktop, push the image to Docker Hub and get it deployed to Azure Container Instance service.
+Demo on setting up Kotlin Restful api using springboot and Gradle and test it on Docker Desktop, push the image to Docker Hub and get it deployed to Azure Container Instance service.